phase2/p2ools/README.md

 * All contributed code must have corresponding unit-tests written and placed in `tests/`.
 The goal here is to have 100% test coverage of p2ools.
 * Contributed code must follow the Drupal style guide.

-## Running the tests

-Tests can be run using the following command:

-    drush test-run --uri=[url of test site] [classname of test case]

 ## API